shopinvader/documentation/data/doc_pages/en/cart.md

       <input type="submit" name="submit">
     </form>

-_To see how to call API method form HTML From See [Call API from HTML Form](./docs/api-call-in-form)._
+_To see how to call API method from a HTML form See [Call API from HTML Form](./docs/api-call-in-form)._

 ### [POST] Method cart/add_item

 Add product to cart.
-This method create a new line in cart and refresh `store.cart.lines` variable.
+This method creates a new line in the cart and refreshes the `store.cart.lines` variable.

 #### Options